The Master of Education is a two-year course. It is available on a part time basis only.

 Choose a part-time or full-time program to suit your circumstance and lifestyle.
 Part-time student should note some classes my be scheduled during the day.
 Some lectures and tutorials may also have evening classes.

-In planning their courses, students must consult the Education Courses Guide for information regarding course rules and requirements, including unit prerequisite requirements.
+In planning their courses, Master of education students must consult the Education Courses Guide for information regarding course rules and requirements, including unit prerequisite requirements.

 Students must also complete one of the following units: